FDA proposes adding suffixes to distinguish biosimilar drug names

+WASHINGTON, Aug 27 (Reuters) - Cheaper versions of biologic drugs would be identified by a suffix to distinguish them from their more expensive, branded counterparts under draft guidance issued on Thursday by the U.S. Food and Drug Administration.

-The FDA said its draft guidance is designed to prevent the inadvertent substitution of non-interchangeable products and to make it easier to monitor and track usage once the products are on the market.
+The FDA said its proposal is designed to prevent inadvertent substitution of non-interchangeable products and to make it easier to monitor and track usage once the products are on the market.

 Biologic drugs are made from living organisms and, unlike most traditional drugs, cannot be easily replicated.
 Copies of biologic products are known as biosimilars as they are similar, not identical, to the original.